jdnewman85/yausg/POC_TODO.md

   - [ ] Based on IO state
       Color of stroke

-- [ ] Add Parent/Child components to tilemap/tile queryseseieses
+- [X] Add Parent/Child components to tilemap/tile queryseseieses
-- [ ] Add a temporary mapping
+- [ ] Add a temporary address mapping hash thing
 - [ ] When building a tile, use parent tilemap for
   - [ ] styling data
-  - [ ] checking mapping
+  - [ ] checking address mappings
 - [ ] If mapping exists,
   - [ ] Check state of digital value
   - [ ]   style according to state